A-Sarkar18/A-Sarkar18/README.md

 # Ayan Sarkar

-## Aspiring Predoctoral Candidate in Economics/Public Policy
+## Predoctoral Research Candidate in Economics/Public Policy

 Welcome to my GitHub repository!
 I am Ayan Sarkar, an aspiring predoctoral candidate in Economics with a passion for Environmental Economics and Impact Evaluation.
 This repository serves as a hub for my academic and research-related activities.